hyper-expanse/dotfiles/debian.md

 ## Additional System Packages

 The following additional packages should be installed onto your system.
-To install them, run `aptitude install [PACKAGE]`.
+To install them, run `sudo aptitude install [PACKAGE]`.

 Packages:
 * apt-listbugs: Will display a list of known issues with packages before they're installed by `aptitude install/full-upgrade`.